Tasmay-Tibrewal/Linear-Regression-from-Scratch/README.md

 # Linear-Regression-from-Scratch
 Creating a linear regression model for Stock Market Data from scratch for an extremely low correlation for (Adj.
-Close vs Volumes)
+Close vs Volumes) using just python lists and no other modules.

+Note: Numpy and Matplotlib are used but only for plotting and not for calculation/regression part.

 Coming up with an alternate idea to increase correlation (Using a linear relation between Adj.
 Close price and Close price vs Volume)